robertovg/ng-grid/README.md

 # ng-grid : An Angular DataGrid ( forked )

-This is a fork of the ng-grid project.
-The focus on this fork is to provide some needed performance improvements and style changes.
+This is a fork of the ng-grid project to allow user customize some gridOptions not available by default like:
+* An property called 'extraColumnsWhenGrouping' to don't add extra columns in the row when there are groups.
+* Now 'aggregateTemplate' can accept an array instead of the template string.
+In that way we can specify different templates for each group level.
+* Added @semeltheone performance improvement to this folk.

 ## Testing